 Providing incomplete documentation in appeals gives insurance companies easy reasons to deny.
 If you claim your fees are appropriate but don’t provide supporting data, the payer will simply dismiss your appeal.
 Thorough documentation takes time to compile, but it’s essential for winning appeals.

-Balance Billing And State Regulations
+Balance Billing and State Regulations

 Balance billing, the practice of billing patients for the difference between your charges and what insurance pays, faces increasing regulation.
 Many states have laws limiting or prohibiting balance billing in certain situations, particularly for emergency services or when patients didn’t have a choice about receiving out-of-network care.